VinEdw/uncertainty-propagation-automation/README.md

   ],
   // outputs are the quantities calculated by the program
   // It propagates the uncertainty of the inputs in order to determine the uncertainty of the outputs
-  // Note that outputs should be listed in the order that they should be calculated in; If the formula for B relies on the value for A, then A should be listed first
+  // Note that outputs should be listed in the order that they should be calculated in
-  "outputs": [
+  // e.g. If the formula for B relies on the value for A, then A should be listed first "outputs": [
     {
       "symbol": "t", // a valid identifier